Life insurance for people with high cholesterol

 Can you get life insurance if you have high cholesterol?

-If you have high cholesterol, you will still be able to get life insurance coverage but may have to pay higher rates.
-How much you’ll pay will depend on the severity of your condition.
+If you have high cholesterol, you’ll still be able to get life insurance coverage but may have to pay higher rates.
+How much you’ll pay will depend on your cholesterol levels and your overall health profile.

-In rare cases, high cholesterol combined with other health complications, like heart disease, may lead to an application decline.
+In rare cases, you may be denied traditional life insurance if you have high cholesterol combined with other health complications, like heart disease.

 References